mikeizbicki/ucr-cs100/tutorials/sed/README.md

 Computer Science is fun!
 ```

-* `sed` would take the string "Hello World!\n," remove the newline character, and place the string into the pattern space.
+`sed` would take the string "Hello World!\n," remove the newline character, and place the string into the pattern space.
 Once the text is in the pattern space, the provided commands are executed.

-* Now that "Hello World!" is in the pattern space, the `'s/Hello/Goodbye/'` command is applied to it.
+Now that "Hello World!" is in the pattern space, the `'s/Hello/Goodbye/'` command is applied to it.
 A command will only execute if the text in the pattern space qualifies for the command, or matches the pattern.

-* Since "Hello" was present in the pattern space, substitution command will swap out "Hello" with "Goodbye."
+Since "Hello" was present in the pattern space, substitution command will swap out "Hello" with "Goodbye."

 When the end of the line is reached, the pattern space is output to the output stream (standard output) and has its newline replaced back in.

-* After `'s/Hello/Goodbye/'` has been applied the pattern space, the newline is added back to the string.
+After `'s/Hello/Goodbye/'` has been applied the pattern space, the newline is added back to the string.
 So the output from the first line will be "Hello World!\n."
 Another cycle then begins for the next line of text in the file.

-* Next, the string "This is a test file\n" is placed into the pattern space.
+Next, the string "This is a test file\n" is placed into the pattern space.
 This time however, "Hello" is not present, so `'s/Hello/Goodbye/'` does not execute, and "This is a test file\n" is simply output to the output stream.
 The same will occur for the final string.
 The **pattern** space is emptied out between cycles; however, the **hold** space maintains its data throughout the process.

-The previous example did not actually need to use the hold space because there was no need for temporary storage.
+This example does not actually need to use the hold space since there was no need for temporary storage.
 So let&#39;s look at a different example that does use the hold space.

 Say we want to capture the line before a line that matches a search pattern.
 The command,